3ric1ee/zhizhaoli.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Welcome to my academic portfolio!
-I am Eric, a Ph.D. student in Public Policy at HKUST, under the guidance of [Prof. Pengyu Zhu](https://pengyuzhu.com/).
+I am Eric, a mixologist, a chef and a Ph.D. student in Public Policy at HKUST, under the guidance of [Prof. Pengyu Zhu](https://pengyuzhu.com/).

 My research interest is deeply rooted in the intersection of urban policies, big data, and social sciences, with a particular focus on electric vehicle (EV) policies and travel behavior.
 I am researching how the development of China's electric vehicle industry will affect the daily travel behavior of rural and suburban residents in the future.
 I hope to have the opportunity to interact with scholars who share the same research interests!

+*Quote: "**風檐展書讀，古道照顏色**（Under the eaves I open the book and read; the ancient Way lights up my face）" from 《正氣歌》（The Song of the Spirit of Righteousness），文天祥*

 # 🔥 News
 - *2024.09*: &nbsp;My Office has been relocated to Office C (Room 4336, lift 13-15, HKUST).
 I'd love to have a coffee chat with you all.